Storytelling: Märchen and Sagen

-Storytelling and learning
+Learning

 Storytelling is a means for sharing and interpreting experiences.
 Peter L. Berger says human life is narratively rooted, humans construct their lives and shape their world into homes in terms of these groundings and memories.
 Stories are universal in that they can bridge cultural, linguistic and age-related divides.
 Storytelling can be adaptive for all ages, leaving out the notion of age segregation.
 Storytelling can be used as a method to teach ethics, values and cultural norms and differences.
 Learning is most effective when it takes place in social environments that provide authentic social cues about how knowledge is to be applied.
 Stories function as a tool to pass on knowledge in a social context.
 So, every story has 3 parts.
 First, The setup (The Hero's world before the adventure starts).
 Second, The Confrontation (The hero's world turned upside down).
-Third, The Resolution (Hero conquers villain, but it's not enough for Hero to survive.
+Third, The Resolution (Hero conquers villain, but it is not enough for Hero to survive.
 The Hero or World must be transformed).
 Any story can be framed in such format.

 Human knowledge is based on stories and the human brain consists of cognitive machinery necessary to understand, remember and tell stories.
 Humans are storytelling organisms that both individually and socially, lead storied lives.
 Stories mirror human thought as humans think in narrative structures and most often remember facts in story form.
 Facts can be understood as smaller versions of a larger story, thus storytelling can supplement analytical thinking.
 Because storytelling requires auditory and visual senses from listeners, one can learn to organize their mental representation of a story, recognize structure of language and express his or her thoughts.